-- 1.4 Tōtara Springs asserts that children have a right to participate in outdoor education programmes, events and activities and to do so in an environment that is safe.
-Tōtara Springs recognises that, when carried out in a safe environment, these activities, programmes and events provide children with positive experiences and teaches them vital skills that can last a lifetime. - 1.5 All decisions and actions of Totara Springs in response to any child protection concern will be guided by the principle of "the welfare and best interests of the child" Care of Children Act 2004 - 1.6 All services provided by Tōtara Springs for the safety and wellbeing of children adhere to the principles of partnership, protection and participation, and the rights and responsibilities accorded by Te Tiriti o Waitangi.
+1.4 Tōtara Springs asserts that children have a right to participate in outdoor education programmes, events and activities and to do so in an environment that is safe.
+Tōtara Springs recognises that, when carried out in a safe environment, these activities, programmes and events provide children with positive experiences and teaches them vital skills that can last a lifetime.

+1.5 All decisions and actions of Tōtara Springs in response to any child protection concern will be guided by the principle of "the welfare and best interests of the child" - Care of Children Act principles of partnership, protection and participation, and the rights and responsibilities accorded by Te Tiriti o Waitangi.

-1.7 All services provided by Tōtara Springs for the safety and wellbeing of children have regard to mana tamaiti (tamariki) - the intrinsic value and inherent dignity derived from a child's whakapapa and their belonging to a whānau, hapū, and iwi; ensuring the upholding, and protection, of Māori rights and interests, in accordance with the Oranga Tamariki Act 1989.
+1.6 All services provided by Tōtara Springs for the safety and wellbeing of children adhere to the mana tamaiti (tamariki) - the intrinsic value and inherent dignity derived from a child's whakapapa and their belonging to a whānau, hapū, and iwi; ensuring the upholding, and protection, of Māori rights and interests, in accordance with the Oranga Tamariki Act